-This portion of the text demonstrates that when the above comment was made, that “today” was “the third day after which these things came to pass,” it occurred just prior to sunset (i.e., late afternoon of the first day of the week).
+This portion of the text demonstrates that when the above comment was made, that “today” was “the third day after which these things came to pass,” it occurred just before sunset (i.e., late afternoon of the first day of the week).

 Computing the Days

-The fifth day of the week, therefore, was the day that Yahushua ate his Passover supper and was the 14th of Abib.
-The sixth day of the week, meanwhile, was the Jewish or Pharisaic Passover meal and their high Sabbath, i.e., the 15th of Abib.
+Therefore, the fifth day of the week was the day that Yahushua ate his Passover supper and was the 14th of Abib.
+Meanwhile, the sixth day of the week was the Jewish or Pharisaic Passover meal and their High Sabbath, i.e., the 15th of Abib.
 The 16th was a weekly Sabbath.